turingschool/portfolios/m3bryangoss.markdown

 In addition I strive to always be a resource for my cohort and others.
 I helped a couple people with active record / SQL troubles, participated in the Prework-guides and gave time to support students in mod 1.

+## Professional Skills

+### Gear Up

+The most recent gear up related to resiliance.
+I am glad I had that experience during my Personal Project, because that project was a struggle.
+My group discussed how we distinguish resiliance from a postitive or optimistic outlook.
+Imagine two people.
+They endure the same events and succeed.
+One person views the events as a struggle but the other views them as an challenge.
+Does the former demonstrate more resiliance than the latter, or does the latter's positive mindset embody resiliance?

+On the subject of voting, the Gear Up gave us lots to think about with respect to our civic responsibility.
+I wish we had more time to discuss the issues, but there was a lot of intersting material to read.

+And finally, the conversation about how to be an introvert in a professional setting made me think about ways to accomodate an introvert without forcing them to be more extraverted.
+I am not sure I have solutions, but as in many cases, I'm sure asking the individual about their preferences is a good start.

+### Personal Project Pitch
+### Skillist

+### Pitch

+If you're looking into taking time off to learn a new skill, how do you know the skill you're going to learn is a valuable one?

+### Problem

+Programming as an industry has a volitile and flexibile work force.
+The fastest way to advance is usually to switch jobs.
+Part of that job switching might include aquiring a new skill, but picking the best one can be a subjective process.

+### Solution

+My app will help users make choices about programming launguages by providing data about job postings.
+It will rank languages and show the share of job postings related to those languages over time.
+The results will be tailored to a user's location by searching for postings within a certain distance to a zipcode.

+### Target Audience

+Programmers, especially those who are switching into or within the industry, need good data to make choices about their futures.
+Many programmers use data to make choices in their jobs, so having data to make choices *about* thier jobs is a natural fit.

+### Integrations

+I plan to use the Indeed API to find a list of job postings
+I plan to authenticat with Github using OAuth and as an extention, I plan to check languages that users employ and compare those choices to job postings.

 ## Review

 ### Rubric Scores